9280 S. Kyrene Rd.

-The good news is that authentic expressions of gratitude never lose their positive impact, and one of the most authentic ways of saying thank you is with a handwritten note.
-Take a look at the surprising facts about thank-you notes, and how writing them is enormously beneficial for both the recipient and the sender.
+Authentic expressions of gratitude never lose their positive impact, and one of the most authentic ways of saying thank you is with a handwritten note.
+Take a look at the surprising facts about thank-you notes, and how writing thank-you notes is enormously beneficial for both the recipient and the sender.

 The natural first goal in writing a thank-you note should be to make someone feel good.
 It’s fun to know your considerate decision made someone’s day, and chances are they’ll tell you so directly.
 Going beyond even that, though, writing thank-you notes and letters can also make you a wealthier, more connected person.
 When someone important helps you in some way and you thank them, they’ll feel more inclined to help you again.

 You can apply these ideas to customers.
 Sending a random thank you to a customer, not prompted by a sale, can elevate your business in that customer’s mind, increasing customer retention.
 Besides, few things are as fun for business as keeping up with its most loyal customers.
 Use thank-you notes to stay present in people’s minds and strengthen relationships.

 Despite how frequently we say thank you to each other, many assume saying it randomly with a thank-you note would be too formal.
 This isn’t the case.
 Sure, many people send handwritten notes, letters, and cards during the holidays, on the recipient’s birthday, or other special times, and those are excellent opportunities to reach out.
 However, you aren’t forced to wait for a special occasion to say thanks to a friend, customer, or anyone else.